Tuesday, December 31, 2024

 As we sat in that pew I reflected that The Wee is actually my oldest friend.
 Not old in terms of age, but old in the length of time we've known each other.
 I met him nearly forty years ago and knew of his existence a few years before that.
 The Wee was one of the cool dudes, living mostly outside Ballymena, in London, Amsterdam and other interesting places.
 I first met him in Dublin while I was visiting my sister who was at Trinity College.
 He and I had a mutual friend and the three of us went on a pub crawl.
 Little did I know that The Wee and I would still know each other forty years on and that we'd go to funerals together and that we'd have spent the time before discussing our favourite baking dishes and other mundane things.
 He introduced me to Bert nearly thirty years ago so I expect I'll have to be friends with him forever.

 Turned out forever wasn't as long as I thought it would be.
-Robin, you will be missed and we will still be talking about about you and your exploits forever.
+Robin, you will be missed and we will be talking about about you and your exploits forever.

 Wednesday, December 04, 2024